muppet9010/Factorio-The-Factory-And-The-Factory/README.md

  - manually connect to other teams eletric or circuit network = breach
  - drop items on other teams tiles = breach
  - players can change team via command or join breach
- - breach agents are units that phase in from main buildings and slowly hunt the player. they detain when physical contact is made and player is held as a breacher for some time based on crime. maybe some sort of armed breach agent from headquarters as well.
+ - breach agents are units that phase in from main buildings and slowly hunt the player. they detain when physical contact is made and player is held as a breacher for some time based on crime. maybe some sort of armed breach agent from headquarters as well?
  - players can be breach agents, they do breach agent jobs and can not interact with any of the real world. they are breach models and effects.
  - killing/attacking a breach agent is a seious offence

+ - breach buildings are invunverable and are onlt Cpula Hall complex at spawn.
+ - players can visit the other factory as a tourist, have full restricted permissions to stop griefing
- - Players can change factory alliangence, visit the other factory and join the breach team via the Copula Hall (breach and invunverable).
+ - Players can change factory allegiance, visit the other factory and join the breach team via the Copula Hall.
  - When players change team or visit the other team you leave everything behind in a team box at copula hall, no ability to rob other team.
 Applies to command or via GUI (Copula Hall)
- - when you pickup an item from the ground or spawn with anything it is convert it to be your team specific version.
+ - when you pickup an item from the ground or spawn with anything it is converted to be your team specific version.
+ - spectator and breach team spawn with nothing

 Issues: